xiangyi-wang/ApsimClient-python/README.md

 # ApsimClient-python
-[APSIM Client](https://github.com/APSIMInitiative/APSIM.Client) implemented by python which can communicate with [APSIM Server](https://github.com/APSIMInitiative/ApsimX).
+This repository contains an implementation of [APSIM Client](https://github.com/APSIMInitiative/APSIM.Client) for the Python programming language.

 It is still under development.